AstarNetwork/Astar/frame/dapps-staking/src/README.md

 - `smart contract`: on-chain part of the dApp
 - `contract`: short for smart contract
 - `EVM`: Ethereum Virtual Machine.
 Solidity Smart contract runs on it.
-- `ink!`: Smart Contract written in Rust, complied as WASM
+- `ink!`: Smart Contract written in Rust, compiled to WASM.
 - `era`: Period of time.
-After it's end, rewards can be claimed.
+After it ends, rewards can be claimed.
 It is defined by the number of produced blocks.
 Duration of an era for this pallet is around 1 day.
 The exact duration depends on block production duration.
-- `claim`: Claim ownership of the rewards from the contract's reward pool
+- `claim`: Claim ownership of the rewards from the contract's reward pool.
-- `bond`: Freeze funds to gain rewards
+- `bond`: Freeze funds to gain rewards.
-- `stake`: In this pallet a staker stakes bonded funds on a smart contract
+- `stake`: In this pallet a staker stakes bonded funds on a smart contract .
-- `unstake`: Unfreeze bonded funds and stop gaining rewards
+- `unstake`: Unfreeze bonded funds and stop gaining rewards.
-- `wasm`: Web Assembly
+- `wasm`: Web Assembly.
 - `contracts's reward pool`: Sum of unclaimed rewards on the contract.
 Including developer and staker parts.